 First Aid

 If you’ve been on a long, treacherous hike, you know there can be a number of different obstacles that can be dangerous.
-A sharp branch happens to poke and pierces you.
+A sharp branch happens to poke and pierce you.
 You fall on something really sharp.

 Your paracord bracelet can unravel and turned into a tourniquet, to help reduce the level of heavy bleeding.